-We carry a complete line of fancy groceries, meats, fruits and vegetables.
-We appreciate your business.
 We need distributors in all communities of Alabama and nearby Mississippi and Georgia.
 The SOUTHERN COURIER delivers papers to your hometown once a week.
 You sell the papers to your friends and neighbors in your spare time.
 You are paid cash for every paper you sell.
 Some of our distributors earn up to \$20 in only a few hours work.
 CALL OR WRITE:

 THE SOUTHERN COURIER ROOM 622, FRANK LEU BLDG.
-79 COMMERCE ST. MONTGOMERY, ALABAMA - 36104
+79 COMMERCE ST. MONTGOMERY, ALABAMA - 36104 PHCNE 262-3572

-PHCNE 262-3572

 FOOD PRICES ARE LOWER HERE

 B&P Super Market

+The People's Store

 Griffin Ave. at Broad St.--Selma, Ala.